GeorgePimpleton/Win32-games/revised-code-WinAPI/README.md

 If you find better ways to rework the code please drop me a note and let me know.

-### Musings on Windows© Games
+### Musings on Windows Games
-To be honest the game engine created so many years ago is hard to convert to modern C++ practices.
-It isn't bad code, it just resists being modernized.
-More and more it is looking like the game engine needs to be rewritten from top to bottom from scratch.  \**UGH*\*
+To be honest the game engine was created so many years ago makes it hard to convert to modern C++ practices.
+It isn't bad code, it just fights back being modernized.
+Maybe the game engine needs to be rewritten from top to bottom from scratch.  \**UGH*\*

 Or I may need a bigger hammer and crowbar.  \**sigh*\*

+Hammer and crowbar working!
+Only one example left!  \**W00-H00!*\*